tinmarino/try/speech.md

 Good morning,

 We are 2 lost souls working in the Alma Department of Computing.
-We know you all use computers for your daily duties.
+Everyone uses computers for his daily duties.
-The difference in computing is that we never leave them.
+The difference in Computing is that we never leave them.

 As for cooking, coding is a metaphor of labour, transformation, life!
-Welcome in this digital world!
+Welcome to this digital world!

 There is only one rule: software never works.
 We, humble humans, never know how to fix it but, anyway, we are going to show you how we try!